The Firm · Case Selection

 The Cases We Take

 A selective practice means every case gets trial-level attention.
-These are the matters we handle — and if yours is not one of them, we will tell you quickly.
+These are the new matters the firm is currently prioritizing.
+If your matter is in one of the few areas the firm does not handle, we will tell you that right away and point you to the State Bar’s referral service.

 Cases are taken from intake through jury verdict, on a contingency-fee basis.
-See all practice areas →
+Costs remain ultimately the client’s responsibility.

 Do I have a case?
 An honest screen